-In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform - Facilitation of the Effects of Reference Rate Reform on Financial Reporting (Topic 848).
+In March 2020, the Financial Accounting Standards Board ("FASB") issued ASU 2020-04 Reference Rate Reform - Facilitation of the Effects of Reference Rate Reform on Financial Reporting (Topic 848), which became effective on March 12, 2020 and generally can be applied through December 31, 2022.
 ASU 2020-04 contains practical expedients for reference rate reform related activities that impact debt, leases, derivatives and other contracts.
 The guidance in ASU 2020-04 is optional and may be elected over time as reference rate reform activities occur.
-The Company is currently evaluating the effect that adopting this standard may have on its Consolidated Financial Statements.
+The Company is currently evaluating the effect that adopting this standard may have on its consolidated financial statements.